La Masia, Barcelona’s famed youth academy, is one of the best places in the world to develop footballers.

 Icardi joined the club at the start of the Pep Guardiola era and progressed through the youth teams there for two-and-a-half seasons.
 He was impressive, but the first team had shifted to using a false nine and with that system permeating through all teams, Icardi lost his spot to Rafinha before, in the end, deciding to leave for Sampdoria.

 No one could blame him, and he shone brightly for Sampdoria before eventually joining Inter.
 In Milan, he has amassed more than 200 games and over 100 goals.
-Things now aren’t looking so bright for him, having been stripped of the captaincy at Inter, but Icardi can still be backed to provide effective performances.
+Things deteriorated for the Argentine, but he’s currently playing for PSG where he’s managed to find his groove once more; scoring goals without any of the off-field drama that dogged him in Milan.

 Career path: Barcelona, Spurs, Zaragoza, Logrones